-To build global knowledge leadership on emergent risks and extreme events
+To offer global leadership in understanding and addressing emergent systemic risks and extreme events

 Risk KAN Contact